-Taking our lead from our out-going Nonfiction Editor Susanna Forrest, our resident “greedy reader”, the SAND team have got together to collect some of our favourite nonfiction pieces: books, essays, tweet threads and more.
+Taking our lead from our former Nonfiction Editor Susanna Forrest, our resident “greedy reader,” the SAND team got together to collect some of our favourite nonfiction pieces: books, essays, and more.
 Collected below is some of the very best nonfiction we know.

 Simone O’Donovan, Managing Editor recommends:

 The Man Who Mistook His Wife For A Hat by Oliver Sacks